Cam' Ye by Atholl

 "Cam' Ye by Atholl" is a Scottish Jacobite folk song.
 The words were written by James Hogg and it is traditionally sung to a tune by Neil Gow, Junior, the son of Nathaniel Gow.
 The song, which celebrates the Jacobite rising of 1745, takes the form of a "gathering song" to recruit Jacobites and makes reference to many of the places and people associated with the rebellion.

-Hogg wrote in Songs, by the Ettrick shepherd (1831) that he was surprised it had become so popular; he had "dashed down the words at random" after being given the tune by Gow and considered it "one of his worst".
+Hogg wrote in "Songs, by the Ettrick shepherd" (1831) that he was surprised it had become so popular; he had "dashed down the words at random" after being given the tune by Gow and considered it "one of his worst".

 Cam' Ye by Atholl was chosen by Queen Victoria to be performed for her by John Wilson during her visit to Taymouth Castle in 1842.

-Recordings of the song have been included in albums by The Corries (Those Wild Corries, 1966), Kenneth McKellar (Songs of Jacobite Risings, 1996), Gaberlunzie (Superstition, 2005) and Alastair McDonald (Songs Around Scotland, 2007).
+Recordings of the song have been included in albums by The Corries ("Those Wild Corries", 1966), The Tannahill Weavers ("Are Ye Sleeping Maggie", 1976), Kenneth McKellar ("Songs of Jacobite Risings", 1996), Gaberlunzie ("Superstition", 2005) and Alastair McDonald ("Songs Around Scotland", 2007).

 It is listed in the Roud Folk Song Index as #7287, including variants titled as "I hae ae bit son".